getgrav/grav-plugin-email/README.md

 Also, you'd likely want to setup a SMTP server instead of using PHP Mail, as the latter is not 100% reliable and you might experience problems with emails.

 # Testing emails
+> NOTE: `engine: mail` has been deprecated from the SwiftMail library that this plugin uses as it does not funtion at all.
+Please use `smtp` if at all possibe, and `sendmail` if SMTP is not an option.

 A good way to test emails is to use a SMTP server service that's built for testing emails, for example [https://mailtrap.io](https://mailtrap.io)